d2l-ai/d2l-en/chapter_recurrent-modern/machine-translation-and-dataset.md

 statistical  *machine translation*.
 Here, the model is presented with a sentence in one language and must predict the corresponding sentence in another language.
-Note that here the sentences may not be of different lengths, and that corresponding words in the two sentences may not occur in the same order, owing to differences in differences in the two language's grammatical structure.
+Note that here the sentences may be of different lengths, and that corresponding words in the two sentences may not occur in the same order, owing to differences in the two language's grammatical structure.